 Beate Heinemann received her Diploma (1996) and PhD (1999) from the University of Hamburg in Germany.
 From 1999-2002 she had a postdoctoral fellowship from the Particle Physics and Astronomy Research Council (PPARC) at the University of Liverpool in the United Kingdom.
 From 2002-2004 she had a PPARC Advanced Fellowship and from 2004-2006 a fellowship from the Royal Society at the University of Liverpool.
 In 2006 she was appointed Associate Professor of Physics at the University of California Berkeley.

-Particle Physics research is about understanding what our Universe is made of and how it came to be as it is today.
-Today we know that there are 2 kinds of matter, leptons and quarks, and that there are four forces that mediate their interactions: the electromagnetic, the strong the weak and the gravitational force.
-We also have a theoretical model which we call the “Standard Model” that tells us about the strength of the interactions and lets us calculate processes at very high precision.
-However, there are many questions that the Standard Model does not answer, e.g. cosmological data tell us that there is a lot of so-called "Dark Matter" in the Universe and the Nature of this Dark Matter is not yet understood within particle physics.
-Also, the fact that today there is only matter and no anti-matter in the Universe is as yet unexplained within particle physics.
+By now we know that there are two kinds of matter, leptons and quarks, and four forces that act, the electromagnetic, the strong the weak and the gravitaional force.
+However, we have still many unanswered questions, e.g. cosmological data tell us that there is a lot of so-called "Dark Matter" in the Universe and the Nature of this Dark Matter is not yet understood within particle physics.
+Also, the fact that nowadays there is only matter and no anti-matter in the Universe is as yet unexplained within particle physics.
 High energy accelerators create conditions that allow us to shed light on such phenomena.
-At high energies new particles may be produced that played an important role in the beginning of the Universe, such as e.g. Dark Matter particles.
+At high energies new particles may be produced that could e.g. be the dark matter.

-H1 collaboration (C. Adloff et al.) “Measurement of neutral and charged current cross-sections in positron proton collisions at large momentum transfer” Eur.
+H1 Collaboration (C. Adloff et al.) “Measurement of neutral and charged current cross-sections in positron proton collisions at large momentum transfer” Eur.
 Phys.
-J. C 13, 609 (2000).
+J. C 13 (2000) 609.
+Linked here.